 The Pillar 3 disclosures are required by the regulatory capital rules issued by the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB) (collectively, the Agencies), and the Federal Deposit Insurance Corporation (FDIC), and are designed to comply with the rules and regulations associated with the Basel III capital adequacy framework, which prescribed these disclosures under its Pillar 3 - Market Discipline rules.
-These disclosures should be read in conjunction with our first quarter 2023 Form 10-Q and our 2022 Form 10-K. The Pillar 3 disclosures provide qualitative and quantitative information about regulatory capital calculated under the Advanced Approach for first quarter 2023.
+These disclosures should be read in conjunction with our first quarter 2025 Form 10-Q and our 2024 Form 10-K. The Pillar 3 disclosures provide qualitative and quantitative information about regulatory capital calculated under the Advanced Approach for first quarter 2025.

-At March 31, 2023, we calculated our Common Equity Tier 1 (CET1), Tier 1, and total capital ratios in accordance with the Standardized and Advanced Approaches.
+At March 31, 2025, we calculated our Common Equity Tier 1 (CET1), Tier 1, and total capital ratios in accordance with the Standardized and Advanced Approaches.
 In second quarter 2020, we elected to apply a modified transition provision issued by federal banking regulators related to the impact of the current expected credit loss (CECL) accounting standard on regulatory capital.
 The rule permits certain banking organizations to exclude from regulatory capital the initial adoption impact of CECL, plus 25% of the cumulative changes in our allowance for credit losses (ACL) under CECL for each period until December 31, 2021, followed by a three-year phase-out period in which the benefit is reduced by 25% in year one, 50% in year two, and 75% in year three.
+Effective January 1, 2025, the CECL impact has been recognized and accordingly all the tables in this disclosures are on a CECL fully phased-in basis.

-Table 1 summarizes our CET1, Tier 1 capital, total capital, risk-weighted assets (RWAs), and the respective capital ratios under the Advanced and Standardized Approaches, and shows the impact of the CECL transition provision at March 31, 2023.
-The capital ratios set forth in Table 1 below exceeded the requirements for CET1, Tier 1, and total capital, respectively, as of March 31, 2023.
+Table 1 summarizes our CET1, Tier 1 capital, total capital, risk-weighted assets (RWAs), and the respective capital ratios under the Advanced and Standardized Approaches at March 31, 2025.
+The capital ratios set forth in Table 1 below exceeded the requirements for CET1, Tier 1, and total capital, respectively, as of March 31, 2025.